hugomaiavieira/batraquio/README.md

 #Batraquio

-Batraquio is a set of gedit snippets and tools for python.
+Batraquio is a set of gedit snippets and tools.
 The goal is help and speed up the development, mostly using BDD approach.

 I strongly recommend that you install the [gmate](http://github.com/gmate/gmate)